calebmer/calebmer.github.io/_posts/2015-06-24-thoughts-on-language-and-communication-by-emoji.md

 Yet somehow it is not enough.

-Communication, human interaction, through just words is hard.
+Communication, *human interaction*, through just words is hard.

-“Hey dork,” Bob types.
+“Hey dork,” Bob types.<br>
 “What’s up loser,” types Joe.

 Bob and Joe could be two dudes in a deep bromance, or they could be mortal enemies.

-When one texts, emails, comments, writes a letter, telegrams they lose out on entire depths of communication we take for granted.
+When one texts, emails, comments, writes a letter, telegrams they lose out on *entire depths of communication* that we all take for granted.
 Eye contact, facial expression, body language, vocal inflection.
 All of that turns into 26 letters on paper.

 Thus enters emoji :)

-One of the most (important?) inventions of the 21st century, emojis are more then annoying yellow circles, emojis reintroduce many of the non-verbal qualities we miss in our digital conversations.
+One of the most (important?) inventions of the 21st century, emojis are more then annoying yellow circles, emojis *reintroduce* many of the non-verbal qualities we miss in our digital conversations.
 For example:

-“Super excited”
+“Super excited”<br>
 “Super excited :D”

+* * *

 Emojis also make us better liars.

 Normally in your communication you do not get the affordance of time to form a statement.
-When you communicate by text&mdash;time and emojis are the two things in excess.
+When you communicate by text&mdash;time and emojis are the two things in *excess*.

 We have time to process our words before they leave us.
 Time to reason out the consequences.
 Time to set the tone with an emoji icon.
-Time to craft other’s perceptions of us, something we could never do with face to face contact.
+Time to *craft other’s perceptions* of us, something we could never do with face to face contact.

-Time to realize other’s have no perception of us at all.
+*Time to realize other’s have no perception of us at all*.
 Think about online comment sections.

 We can all communicate better through text.
 Text gives you the opportunity to express exactly who you want to be.
 If you have to *assume* anything about the person on the opposite screen for your message to be understood.
 Don't take the risk, iterate.